bonkooo/bonkooo/README.md

 # 💫 About Me:
- Hi, My name is Veljko I'm a Software Engineering student with a strong foundation in C++, C, Python, and web<br> development
+ Hi, My name is Veljko.
+I'm a Software Engineering student with a strong foundation in web development and machine learning.

 ## 🌐 Socials: